nicnocquee/og-screenshots/readme.md

 # og-screenshots BETA

 A CLI to take screenshots of websites and generate [open graph images](https://ogp.me) from your own computer.
-Having a website with a screenshot as the open graph image is a great way to promote your website and attract more visitors.
+Having a website with a screenshot as an open graph image is a great way to promote your website and attract more visitors.

 ## Why?

-- Existing solutions are pricey and subscription based.
-You usually only need to generate the screenshots once.
-There's no need to pay for a monthly subscription.
+- Existing solutions are expensive and subscription based.
+You usually only need to take the screenshots once.
+You don't have to pay for a monthly subscription.
-- Running your own open graph image generator in the cloud has cost too.
-Using serverless platform, you'll need to pay the computing cost.
-Using self-hosted server, you'll need to pay for the storage and bandwidth.
+- Running your own open graph image generator in the cloud is also expensive.
+If you use a serverless platform, you'll have to pay for the computing power.
+If you use a self-hosted server, you'll have to pay for storage and bandwidth.

 ## Features

-- Take screenshot of a single URL
+- Screenshot a single URL
-- Take screenshots of multiple URLs from a sitemap or RSS feed
+- Capture screenshots of multiple URLs from a sitemap or RSS feed

 ## Requirements